Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 ## WHO IS THE OWNER?

 I am the owner of the website.
 The primary goal of the website is to provide a platform that users can see baking recipes and&#47;or share their recipes without any hassles.
-There is a _Shop_ page that some baking items are listed &#40;affiliate&#41; so in case users find something interesting, they can access the seller's website for more details of the items and can also purchase them.
+There is a _Shop_ page where some baking items are listed &#40;affiliate&#41; so in case users find something interesting, they can access the seller's website for more details and can also purchase them.
 I can get a commission from the seller for any items being sold through my website and this is also one of the goals.
 I would like to collect their e-mail address for newsletters to expand the community for further business opportunities.

 <div align="right"><a href="#top">🔝</a></div>